isomorphic-software/smartclient-docs/classes/UserTask.md

 ## Method: UserTask.cancelEditing

 ### Description
 Revert any changes made in a form and finish this userTask execution.
-[UserTask.cancelElement](#attr-usertaskcancelelement) will be processed as the next element of the current process.
+[UserTask.cancelElement](#attr-usertaskcancelelement) will be proceed as the next element of current process.

 ---